OMB Control No. 1212-0061

 You have the right to appeal PBGC's determination of your benefit ("benefit determination").
 To file an appeal, you must provide a specific reason why the benefit determination is wrong.
 If you simply have a question about your benefit or how it was calculated, you should ask for an explanation instead of filing an appeal by calling PBGC's Customer Contact Center at 1-800-400-7242.
-(For TTY/TDD users, call the Federal Relay Service at 1-800-877-8339 and ask to be connected to 1-800-400-7242.)
-Remember, you have 45 calendar days from the date of the benefit determination letter to file an appeal.
+If you are deaf or hard of hearing or have a speech disability, please dial 7-1-1 to access telecommunications relay services.
+You have 45 calendar days from the date of the benefit determination letter to file an appeal.
 If the 45th calendar day from the benefit determination falls on a federal holiday or a weekend, the first non-federal holiday weekday following the 45th calendar day will be substituted as the deadline.
 For example, if the 45th calendar day falls on a Saturday and the following Monday is not a federal holiday, then that Monday, the 47th calendar day following the date of the benefit determination, will be the filing deadline.
 Note that this rule applies for every use of “45 calendar days” in this brochure.
 If you need more time to prepare your appeal before the 45-calendar-day limit expires, you may request an extension from PBGC's Appeals Board, as explained below.

 How to file an appeal

 An appeal must be submitted directly to PBGC’s Appeals Board.
 PBGC offers a convenient optional form you may use to file an appeal (Form 724 – Appeal of a PBGC Benefit Determination).
 Form 724 can be obtained from PBGC’s Customer Contact Center or printed/downloaded directly from www.pbgc.gov/documents/e724.pdf.

 Your appeal must:

 - Include a specific explanation why PBGC’s benefit determination is incorrect and a statement of the result you are seeking;